davidbradway/resume/resume.md

     Research Intern, 2008

-    -   Worked within a busy team in a large, bureaucratic corporate environment
+    -   Worked within a busy team in a multinational corporation
+    -   Developed research features for the Acuson S2000 ultrasound scanner
     -   Learned version control and automated build systems